-As a dermatologist in Salem, our staff at the Dermatology Clinic understands the harsh affect winter can have our skin.
+As a dermatologist in Salem, our staff at Valley View Dermatology understands the harsh effect winter can have on our skin.
 Even though here in the Pacific Northwest we typically avoid the harsh winter air commonly found in other parts of the country, even the wet winters of Oregon can have a lasting impact on the health of our skin.

 If you suffer from dry or uncomfortable skin whenever the weather turns cold, here are a few tips that will help your skin stay healthy and moist throughout the winter months.

 If you buy your skin products at the drug store, you’ll have a hard time finding someone to ask for good advice about the specific type of care your skin requires.
 That’s what makes scheduling just one appointment with one of our dermatologists or estheticians at the Dermatology Clinic such a worthwhile investment.
 Our specialists can analyze your skin type, discuss your current skin care regimen, and provide input about the types of skin care products you should consider using.